EDUC5445 Art Curriculum I

 - This unit uses the Curriculum Framework and a range of school-related resources to enable students to develop the knowledge and competencies needed to design lesson plans, create learning programs and develop appropriate assessment techniques for Visual Arts.

-- Students are able to (1) demonstrate an awareness of the developmental needs and interests of adolescent learners in art; (2) demonstrate an awareness of relationships between theories, policies and practices through critical reflection; (3) display knowledge of contemporary curriculum structures and their relationship to current practices, policies and theories in education; (4) display sound specialist content knowledge; (5) plan and evaluate student-centred instructional sequences (lesson plans and programs) for effective and engaging learning; (6) outline the importance of addressing issues of literacy and numeracy within the delivery of the visual arts curriculum; (7) develop skills and competencies required by classroom teachers, including the selection and use of a range of educational technologies; (8) implement relevant curriculum documents to plan, implement and assess learning programs which support the principles of the current visual art curriculum; (9) display an awareness of diverse student learning needs through the planning of differentiated learning and the selection of differentiated resources; (8) demonstrate a developing proficiency in engaging students from diverse social and cultural contexts and with diverse literacy and numeracy capabilities; (9) display an awareness of the issues regarding movement within the classroom and the safe distribution and use of materials specific to the visual arts; (11) communicate effectively and professionally (in writing, orally and non-verbally) with peers, University staff and other professionals; (12) display high standards of professional conduct, including appropriate self-management when engaging with peers, school and University staff and other professionals; (13) reflect on and evaluate personal and professional development in order to promote continual learning; and (14) demonstrate research and information and communication technology (ICT) skills.
+- Students are able to (1) demonstrate an awareness of the developmental needs and interests of adolescent learners in art; (2) display a sound knowledge of current subject curriculum and subject specialist content knowledge; (3) demonstrate a range of teaching and learning strategies relevant to secondary Visual Art curriculum which facilitate learning, engage students and maximise participation; (4) plan and evaluate instructional sequences for effective and engaging learning; (5) display the skills required to evaluate and develop instructional resources for Visual Art including ICT and other educational technologies; (6) apply a range of assessment and evaluation processes and strategies, including diagnostic assessment; (7) display an awareness of diverse student learning needs through the planning of differentiated learning and the selection of differentiated resources; (8) demonstrate a developing proficiency in engaging students from diverse social and cultural contexts and with diverse literacy and numeracy capabilities; (9) display an awareness of the issues regarding movement within the classroom and the safe distribution and use of materials specific to the Visual arts.; (10) communicate effectively and professionally (in writing, orally and non-verbally) with peers, University staff and other professionals; and (11) display high standards of professional conduct, including appropriate self-management when engaging with peers, school and University staff and other professionals.

 - Indicative assessments in this unit are as follows: (1) Iona mentor program; (2) lesson planning; and (3) a 10-week learning program.
 Further information is available in the unit outline.